Model Risk Management for Financial Institutions

 11:00 a.m. – 11:15 a.m. – Morning Networking Break

-Maximillian Boermann, Senior Manager, Risk Consulting Services, KPMG LLP
+Maximillian Boermann, Senior Manager, Risk Consuting Services, Ernst & Young LLP

-David Tang, Senior Manager, Data Analytics and Data Science, KPMG LLP
+David Tang, Senior Manager – Data Analytics and Data Science, Ernst & Young LLP

 • Regulatory background for model performance validation